HelloSanta/ncu/sites/all/libraries/phpmailer/README.md

 - PHPMailer was originally written in 2001 by Brent R. Matzelle as a [SourceForge project](http://sourceforge.net/projects/phpmailer/).
 - Marcus Bointon (coolbru on SF) and Andy Prevost (codeworxtech) took over the project in 2004.
 - Became an Apache incubator project on Google Code in 2010, managed by Jim Jagielski.
-- Marcus created his fork on [GitHub](https://github.com/Synchro/PHPMailer) in 2008.
+- Marcus created his fork on [GitHub](https://github.com/Synchro/PHPMailer).
-- Jim and Marcus decide to join forces and use GitHub as the canonical and official repo for PHPMailer in 2013.
+- Jim and Marcus decide to join forces and use GitHub as the canonical and official repo for PHPMailer.
-- PHPMailer moves to the [PHPMailer organisation](https://github.com/PHPMailer) on GitHub in 2013.
+- PHPMailer moves to the [PHPMailer organisation](https://github.com/PHPMailer) on GitHub.

 ### What's changed since moving from SourceForge?
 - Official successor to the SourceForge and Google Code projects.